TemaisgameNoobas/neavetv-server/README.md

 Edit the config inside ```config.py```

-Get the web files and put them there
+Get the web files and put them there (they will be published soon)

 Rename the web files directory to ```www```